Brayman30/AI-P/README.md

 Once you start the script, you will be asked for your password either by a fancy GUI (if you have zenity installed) or by a sudo prompt

 ###*
-You will need to have /bin/bash and git installed but most distributions have that by default.
+####You will need to have /bin/bash and git installed but most distributions have that by default.

+####Also, note for arch, you will need DNF to run this...
+If you have complanints please write to `222 Do Not Care road Providence, Rohde Island`